 import requests

-# Use cookies from cloudscraper in regular requests
+# First, get cookies from cloudscraper

 session = requests.Session()